thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

         private int $default,
     ) {
         if ($max < $min) {
-            throw new LogicException('The maximun value can not be lesser than the minimun value.');
+            throw new LogicException('The maximum value can not be lesser than the minimum value.');
         }
     }